-All boys and girls are required to have a shower each afternoon after games.
-In addition, you may have a shower before breakfast or in the evening before bedtime.
+All boys and girls are required to have a shower each evening before bedtime.
+In addition, you may have a shower before breakfast.

 Clothes

 Each boarder has a pigeon hole in the laundry room and items of school uniform are put there when they are returned from the laundry.
 Items of mufti are kept in the storage boxes and cupboards in the dormitories.
 Many items of clothing, such as underwear, are washed daily and clean items will be put in your pigeon hole.
 Whenever you find clean clothes in your pigeon hole, that should remind you to put the dirty ones that you are taking off straight into the laundry basket on your dormitory corridor.